 Saturday is the Yezidi day of rest although Wednesday and Friday are identified as sacred days of the Yezidis.
 Yezidi weddings are not performed on Wednesdays as comparable to the Rabbinically Jewish prohibition on weddings on the Sabbath.

 Yezidis worship King David as a powerful angel and ruler of the world.
-King David is referred to as Melek Taus (Hebrew: Melekh Dawid, King David) and Tawûsê Melek (Hebrew: Dawid haMelekh, David the King).
-Melek Taus homonymously means “peacock angel” in Kurdish and King David is therefore worshiped in the form of representations of peacocks.
+King David is referred to as Melek Tawus (Hebrew: Melekh Dawid, King David) and Tawûsê Melek (Hebrew: Dawid haMelekh, David the King).
+Melek Tawus homonymously means “peacock angel” in Kurdish and King David is therefore worshiped in the form of representations of peacocks.
 King David is the demiurge who rules the world on behalf of the absent God.
-Yazidis refer to themselves as Miletê Tawûsê Melek (the nation of Melek Taus), i.e. the nation of King David.
+Yazidis refer to themselves as Miletê Tawûsê Melek (the nation of Melek Tawus), i.e. the nation of King David.
 The notion of Melek Taus as a fallen angel refers to how King David fell for Bathsheba and became a sinner by sending her husband Uria to a certain death.
-(Yarsanis identify Melek Taus as being the same person as King David.)
+(Yarsanis explicitly identify Melek Tawus as being the same person as King David.)
 Melek Tawus appears in Yezidism, Alevism and Yarsanism.

 The Yezidi holy city of Lalish in Iraqi Kurdistan is apparently the realization of the vision of the new Jerusalem and serves as a point of pilgrimage for all Yezidis around the world.